Updated on May 1st, 2023

 Ground Chia or Flax Seeds

-• Chia Seeds are abundant in omega-3 fatty acids.
-Omega-3’s are healthy fats that are essential for optimal functioning.
+- Chia Seeds are abundant in omega-3 fatty acids.
+Omega-3’s are revered for their overall health support and essential for optimal functioning.

 Chia seeds aren’t great for breading the outsides of foods, but they’re excellent substitutes for breadcrumbs as a thickener in foods like meatballs.
 They do the same thing – absorb and hold a ton of water – so they have basically the same thickening effect.
 They’re also used a lot as a vegan egg substitute in meatballs, so tons of recipes feature them.
 You can buy the ground ones or grind them yourself in a food processor.